 Peter Pan Scavenger Hunt

 In addition to visiting Walt Disney’s office, the studio held a Peter Pan themed scavenger hunt for us.
 The 25 bloggers were randomly split into groups of five.
 We were team Wendy!
 We trekked all over the studios’ lot with clues and completed tasks like locating hidden pixie dust, Captain Hook’s ring toss game, answering trivia questions, finding Peter Pan’s shadow and more!
 We had the BEST time!
 I think it should be a permanent addition to the studios’ tour too!

-I hope you enjoyed this behind the curtain look of Walt Disney’s office!
+I hope you enjoyed this behind-the-curtain look at Walt Disney’s Office Tour!